 "Aysha is technically strong in employment law and very experienced.
 She is commercial in the approach taken, which is important for clients, she manages client expectations well, and her honesty on prospects is welcomed.
 Aysha is confident and robust in her delivery, which clients find reassuring."
 Legal 500 2022

-"Superb - she is very practical and client focused, with substantial court experience that comes across when she prepares cases.
-A tenacious cross-examiner, she also takes a proactive and assertive approach to claimant litigation."
+"Superb, a tenacious cross-examiner, she also takes a proactive and assertive approach to claimant litigation."
 Legal 500 2021

 In 2000-2001 Aysha was one of the first four Legal Assistants appointed to the Law Lords.
 She was individually assigned to Lord Steyn and Lord Hope.
 Her work covered commercial and employment disputes and due to her previous experience In-House, she was individually assigned to the Three Rivers Case 2 AC 1 which involved the creditors of BCCI suing the Bank of England for breach of regulatory duty.